yoshiki-takano/get_dsi/README.md

 # Derwent Strength Index (DSI) Fetcher

-A Streamlit web application for fetching Derwent Strength Index data from the Clarivate Patents Search API using publication numbers.
+A Streamlit web application for fetching Derwent Strength Index data from the Clarivate Patents Search API using publication numbers or DWPI accession numbers.

 ## Overview